Zunaied/Zunaied/README.md

 - 👋 Hi, I'm Rafee!

--  I'm passionate about Flutter App Development, Cloud Technology and DevOps practices.
+-  I'm passionate about Cloud Technology, DevOps and AI.

   -  Certified AWS Solution Architect Associate.
 -  Have Knowledge on DevOps Practice and AI.